Senators: Trump is reconsidering his stance on TPP trade deal

 "Clearly, it's a deliberative process and the President is a guy who likes to ... entertain a lot of different ideas," said Sasse, who has been critical of the administration's withdrawal from the trade deal and other protectionist moves.
 "But he multiple times reaffirmed the point that TPP might be easier for us to join now once the TPP-11 is aligned and we might be the 12th party to those negotiations, as opposed to the long process that it took to get to TPP."

 Sasse said Trump looked directly at Kudlow during the meeting and told him to "get it done."

-The White House did not immediately respond to requests for comment, and some members of the administration appeared surprised by the news.
+White House spokeswoman Lindsay Walters confirmed the senators' accounts of Trump's comments.

+"Last year, the President kept his promise to end the TPP deal negotiated by the Obama administration because it was unfair to American workers and farmers.
+The President has consistently said he would be open to a substantially better deal, including in his speech in Davos earlier this year.
+To that end, he has asked Amb.
+Lighthizer and Director Kudlow to take another look at whether or not a better deal could be negotiated," Walters said in a statement.

 Trump's pick to be the next secretary of state, CIA Director Mike Pompeo, was asked about the President's comments during Pompeo's confirmation hearing on Capitol Hill.